beturyhruaitea-sys/pdf-certificate-splitter/readme.md

 # PDF Certificate Splitter

-A Python script that automatically splits a multi-page PDF into individual PDF files and renames each file using student information from an Excel spreadsheet.
+A Python script that automatically splits a multi-page PDF into individual PDF files and renames each file using a listfrom an Excel spreadsheet.

 ## Features